seanhussey/32-Analog-input-sending-with-xbee/README.md

 I used
 -Arduino Mega -MuxShield(shift registers)
 -Xbee module
--USB serial adpater to connect with computer
+-USB serial adapter to connect with computer
--A python script(on the recieving end) to process the data and display it.
+-A python script(on the receiving end) to process the data and display it.